 Check for successful deallocation when deallocating a pointer by using the stat= specifier.

-6.15 Arithmetic Wrap-around Error [FIF]
+6.15 Arithmetic wrap-around error [FIF]

 6.15.1 Applicability to language

+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.15 applies to Fortran.
 This vulnerability is applicable to Fortran for integer values.
 Some processors have an option to detect this vulnerability at run time.

 6.15.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.15.5

 Use the intrinsic procedure selected_int_kind to select an integer kind value that will be adequate for all anticipated needs.

 Use compiler options where available to detect during execution when an integer value overflows.

-6.16 Using Shift Operations for Multiplication and Division [PIK]
+6.16 Using shift operations for multiplication and division [PIK]

 6.16.1 Applicability to language

+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.16 applies to Fortran.
 Fortran provides bit manipulation through intrinsic procedures that operate on integer variables.
 Specifically, both shifts that replicate the left-most bit and shifts that do not are provided as intrinsic procedures with integer operands.

 6.16.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.16.5

 Separate integer variables into those on which bit operations are performed and those on which integer arithmetic is performed.

 Do not use shift intrinsics where integer multiplication or division is intended.

-6.17 Choice of Clear Names [NAI]
+6.17 Choice of clear names [NAI]

 6.17.1 Applicability to language

+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.17 applies to Fortran.
 Fortran is a single-case language; upper case and lower case are treated identically by the standard in names.

 A name can include underscore characters, except in the initial position.
 The number of consecutive underscores is significant but might be difficult to see.